Adam-12: Home media

 Universal Studios released Season 1 of Adam 12 on DVD in Region 1 on August 23, 2005.

 In fall 2008, Shout!
 Factory acquired the distribution rights through an agreement with Universal.
 They have subsequently released the remaining 6 seasons, with season 7 packaging titled "The Final Season".

 In Region 4, Umbrella Entertainment has released the first two seasons on DVD in Australia.

 Broadcast

-As of January 5, 2015, episodes of Adam-12 air on Cozi TV.
-The series had been airing on MeTV from May 2013 until January 1, 2015, when its place in the network's weekday afternoon line up was taken by Adventures of Superman.
+From January 5, 2015 to December 27, 2019, episodes of Adam-12 aired on Cozi TV.
+The series had been airing on MeTV from May 2013 until January 1, 2015, when its place in the network's weekday afternoon lineup was taken by Adventures of Superman.
 Adam-12 previously aired on Me-TV's competitor Antenna TV until April 2013, on Retro Television Network, and on i: Independent Television before that.
-On January 1, 2020, the show returned to MeTV as part of their afternoon block of programming alongside Dragnet at 5/4C (Dragnet aired periodically in the AM).
+On January 1, 2020, the show returned to MeTV as part of their afternoon block of programming alongside Dragnet at 5/4C PM (Dragnet aired periodically in the morning at 6/5C AM).
+On April 3, 2023, Adam-12 started to air on FETV.
+As of 2025, Adam-12 airs in the early morning on MeTV weekdays at 6am EST and late nights on FETV every night at 10:25pm and weekends at 5:40pm and 6:20pm EST.

 Internet

-Episodes from Adam-12s first four seasons are available for on-line streaming on Hulu in some regions.
-Amazon and Apple's iTunes Store offer Season 1 available for sale as permanent downloadable files.

-Freevee has all seven seasons of Adam-12 available for streaming with commercials.
+All episodes from Adam-12 were available for online streaming on Amazon Prime's Freevee streaming service until it was removed.